-2 What Is a Higher-Order Function?
+1 What Is a Higher-Order Function?

-So far, you have seen all sorts of functions that input and output Numbers, Strings, and Lists.
-Did you know that the functions themselves can be passed as inputs and outputs?
+Functions can of course take as input and output values such as Numbers, Strings, and Lists.
+Additionally, Functions themselves can be passed as inputs and outputs.
 For instance, a function may take both a Number and another function as parameters, and use them both to generate some output: